Thank you for your interest in my services.

 • Use the HAND SANITIZER that is available (a local Swish Maintenance product) then ring the doorbell as the door is locked.

-• We will do a verbal Covid-19 screening.
+• A verbal screening will be performed each time you arrive for treatment.
 I will then will take you on a brief tour to highlight the mandatory Covid-19 guidelines we must follow, including how you fit into accommodating these guidelines in my practice of massage therapy.
 (Basically just washroom etiquette enhancements and hand sanitizer BEFORE you leave the treatment room).

 Masks are mandatory, however lying face down in a face cradle with a mask on may not be tolerated by some people.
 We can discuss this at the time of your appointment.
 When lying face up, ‘eyes to the sky’, masks definitely must be worn which includes covering the nose with the fabric pinched about the nose.